Message from the Vice-President Research

 Dr. Gary Libben

 Dr. Gary Libben is a scholar and academic administrator who is a leader in advancing interdisciplinary research.
-Before coming to Brock, he served as Associate Vice-President (Research) at the University of Alberta.
+Before coming to Brock, he served as Associate Vice-President (Research) at the University of Calgary.
 A psycholinguist who studies how words are represented and processed in the mind, Dr. Libben was named in 2008 as a Fellow of the Royal Society of Canada.
 He is a former President of the Canadian Linguistics Association, co-founder of The Mental Lexicon Journal, and was a founding director of the University of Alberta’s Centre for Comparative Psycholinguistics.
-He has also been director of Words in the Mind, Words in the Brain, a project funded by the Social Sciences and Humanities Research Council of Canada.
+He has also been director of Words in the Mind, Words in the Brain, a Major Collaborative Research Initiative funded by the Social Sciences and Humanities Research Council of Canada.
 Dr. Libben’s international experience includes visiting professorships in Austria and the Netherlands.